moorepants/eme171/content/pages/lab-01.rst

 - [10] Attended at least one lab session in two weeks prior to due date.
 - [0] Did not Attended at least one lab session in two weeks prior to due date.

-Attendance [10 points]

-- [10] Both students attended at least 1 lab session for the two weeks prior to the lab being due.
-- [0] Boht students did not attend a lab.

-Contributions [10 points]

-- [10] Very clear that everyone in the lab group conrtributed equitably. (both need to do some coding, both work on bond graph, both should contribute to writing)
-- [5] Needs improvement in equitable
-- [0] Clear that everyone is not contributing equilably

 Introduction
 ============